navaris/appshell/packages/config/README.md

 > **Note** the `environment` section defines runtime environment variables that are injected into the global namesapce `window.__appshell_env__[module_name]` when a federated component is loaded.
 See the examples for a use case.

-Sample global appshell manifest produced by the `generate` function:
+Sample appshell manifest produced by the `generateManifest` function:

 ```json
 {